Zappos/zappos-json/README.md

 Zappos JSON is designed to make it difficult for you to do it wrong.
 For example, you are encouraged to use only one instance.
 So, the constructor is protected and cannot be called directly.
 You have to use a factory method `ZapposJson.getInstance()` to get an instance.
-If there is more than one instances, you can call `ZapposJson.getInstance(name)` and provide the name of the setting.
+If you want to have more than one instances, you can call `ZapposJson.getInstance(name)` and provide the name of the setting.

 ##Features##
 The main feature of Zappos JSON is a bean binding.
 It does not have JSON typed object because we try to eliminate as many intermediate objects as possible.
-Zappos JSON is a drop-in replacement for Google Gson.
-If you use Gson for bean binding only, why not Zappos JSON?
-It's faster and smaller :)

 - Binding bean is an easy job.
 (Can do it in one line)
 - Primitive types and its wrapper
 - Array and Collection
 - Nested bean.
 - Custom type such as Date, Enum, and other scalar-value types.
-- Map of scalar value
+- Map of scalar value and map of object.
 - You can mixed all of above together.
 - Annotation support